Book Review: Nora Roberts’ Carnal Innocence

 Explore it on Goodreads or Amazon

-Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel, Year One, Of Blood and Bone
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel, Year One, Of Blood and Bone, Legacy

 Don’t get excited — Innocence is a very small town in Mississippi although, yes, it is a very carnal small town.
 The kind of town where everybody knows your business as well as the business of your family 200 years back, and it’s all still current.